tony-shifflett/lessonOne/README.md

 #### CSS for Styling

-Now take that same content and add some css you can make it come to life.
-The following are versions of the press release created like students just like yourself.
+Now take that same content, add some css and you can make it come to life.
+The following versions the press release were created by students just like yourself.

-As we can see the same images are used to add help convey how GA is a company about education and the GA logo itself has been used in several placed to also remind the reader this is a GA press release.
+As we can see the same theme images are used that are used to convey GA is a company about education.
+Also the GA logo itself has been used in several place to remind the reader this is a GA press release.

 <img src="https://i.imgur.com/XFdK0wr.png" width=500/>

 ### Investigating Web Sites Using Chrome Dev Tools

-One of the main tools that front end developers use to view web sites in order to see the structure and css behind them is Chrome Developer Tools or DevTools for short.
+One of the main tools that front end developers use to investigate web sites in order to inspect their structure and css is Chrome Developer Tools or DevTools for short.

-Here are some of the things we will use DevTools for:
+Although DevTools provides a list of tools to work with we will mainly use ti for the following:

 - View the HTML layout for or subsection for a web site
 - Copy entire HTML sections and supporting CSS